jcsombria/OpenHardwareLabs/README.md

 - Build the structure
   1. Print all the structural parts (the .stl files contained in the folder 'AirLevitation/output').
   2. Mount the structure and make the connections between the sensors, actuators, circuitry and beaglebone as shown in the schematic.

+- EjsS
+  1. Download EjsS in your PC or laptop, and open the [lab application](AirLevitation/src/EjsS) in EjsS.
+  2. Press play on EjsS to start the remote lab.